 - Remote user testing will demonstrate the perceptual feedback of the user as they complete activities that you set

 We wrote an article how to integrate your experiments into HotJar to source the heatmaps and screen recording data of your experiment.
-We generally also place remote user testing on our experiments, too, because we have our own remote user testing tool (which we offer a free video if you're interested, by the way).
+We generally also place remote user testing on our experiments, too, because we have our own remote user testing tool.

 Summary: Integrate data into other optimisation tools to get more than a data perspective view and truly understand how the voice of the customer has been affected